 Popular UK Destinations for Australian Travellers

-From London's iconic landmarks to the Scottish Highlands - here's what draws Australians to the UK.
+From London landmarks to the Scottish Highlands - here is what draws Australians across the world to Britain.

 London

-• Pickpocketing is common on the Tube and at major tourist attractions
+• Pickpocketing is common on the Tube and around major tourist sites like Westminster and Camden

 Scotland

-• Winter conditions can be severe - snow, ice, and limited daylight from November to February
+• Highland winters are harsh with snow, ice, and very short daylight hours from November to February

-• Remote Highland areas have limited medical facilities - evacuation cover is valuable
+• Remote areas have limited medical facilities - medical evacuation cover is particularly valuable

-Bath, Oxford, Cambridge, the Cotswolds, and the Lake District offer quintessential British experiences away from London.
+The Cotswolds, Bath, Oxford, Cambridge, and the Lake District offer Australians a taste of classic Britain away from London's pace.

-• Self-drive holidays are popular - UK drives on the left, same as Australia
+• Self-drive holidays are popular and the UK drives on the left, same as Australia

-Snowdonia, the Welsh coastline, Belfast, and the Giant's Causeway are increasingly popular with Australian travellers.
+Snowdonia and the Welsh coastline attract adventurous Australians, while Belfast and the Giant's Causeway are increasingly popular stops.

 • Northern Ireland shares a land border with the Republic of Ireland - check your policy covers both